jprillo/portfolio-2023/src/pages/web-development/geeby.md

 date: 2016-12-17T15:04:10.000Z
 description: The Coffee Taster’s Flavor Wheel, the official resource used by coffee tasters, has been revised for the first time this year.
+description2: The Coffee Taster’s Flavor Wheel, the official resource used by coffee tasters, has been revised for the first time this year.
 featuredimage: /img/geeby.png
 color1: "#6f13b5"
 link2: "https://www.github.com"